An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 This cowl features a simple slipped stitch pattern that shifts the design slightly with every pattern repeat.
 These shifting slipped stitches bring the different colors to the front, and breaks up any pooling, while creating the look of a woven texture.

 Although this pattern was designed for variegated yarn, it would also look great in a solid color (particularly a neutral tone) or in a self-striping yarn.
 This simple, yet interesting design creates a wonderfully warm cowl that is perfect for men, women, and children.

 - 1 skein Cascade Yarn Pacific in color 508 (Hydrangeas), 213 yards/195 meters

-- Both size # 5 and #7 circular needles (16 to 20 inch length), or correct size to get gauge
+- Size # 5 and size #7 circular needles (16 to 20 inch length), or correct size to get gauge

 Gauge is not terribly important for this pattern, but if your gauge is different, your finished piece will be of a different size.
 You could also use dk or bulky weight yarn for this pattern, but you will want to adjust the number of cast on stitches for the length of your cowl.
 I suggest knitting a swatch to check if you might need to increase or decrease the number of cast on stitches.